Close-up: Ana Vaz

 In the presence of the director

-Bozar and SIC (SoundImageCulture) invite Ana Vaz, one of the most significant visual artists of her generation, for a Close-Up.
-Over three evenings, the public will have the opportunity to discover her unique practice through a selection of her films and reflections.
+Bozar and SIC (SoundImageCulture) invite Ana Vaz, one of the most significant visual artists of her generation, for a Close-up.
+Over three evenings, the public will have the opportunity to discover her unique practice through a selection of her films and multiple encounters.
+As part of the exhibition Belleza e Brutezza, a carte blanche has been given to the filmmaker and Filipa Ramos (writer and curator).
+This project will unfold in two moments: Bozar All Over the P(a)lace and 2 May 2026.

 Funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Education and Culture Executive Agency (EACEA).
 Neither the European Union nor EACEA can be held responsible for them.